KhaledK1123/Project1-LetsGoV2/README.md

  within the LetsGo application, and no user will be left alone.

 ## Technologies Used:
-Tech 1 - Android Studio
+Tech 1 - Android Studio,
 Tech 2 - Kotlin

 ## Features: